get a personalised recommendation in minutes with our solutions advisor

 How would these predictions affect your own business?

-Seven Seventeen“As mums to five small children between us, we’re advocates of making work conducive to family life so we’re all for reduced hours where possible.
+“As mums to five small children between us, we’re advocates of making work conducive to family life so we’re all for reduced hours where possible.
 Childcare logistics can make doing a classic 9-5 impossible – it’s why many mums drop out of working altogether.
 More businesses need to wake up to the fact flexible working and reduced hours doesn’t mean slacking off – it means happier staff, greater productivity and lower costs.

 From our experience it helps to be very clear on what you hope to achieve from your chunks of time.
 So whether it’s allocating two hours to marketing, an hour to accounts and an hour to fulfilment – it’s about setting lots of mini goals and trying your best to stick to them.
 Admittedly, sometimes easier said than done!”

-The Cobot Revolution:
+The Cobot Revolution

 “Yes please!
 As a one-year-old business, we’re hands-on to the very last detail, from researching packaging suppliers, to labelling candle boxes and then carting orders off to the parcel shop with two or three kids hanging off our arms.
 The idea of a cobot to take on the time-consuming, repetitive tasks we’re up against on a daily basis would mean freeing up valuable time for us to be creative, proactive and to grow our business.
 They could manage our orders and fulfilment quantities, keep up with daily admin; and perhaps even scientifically determine new scent combinations.